onur-zengin/aws-ec2-linux-docker/README.md

 S3 bucket
 DynamoDB table

-2. (optional) Upload the TLS certificate for Nginx Web Server to AWS Secrets Manager
+4.2.2. (optional) Upload the TLS certificate for Nginx Web Server to AWS Secrets Manager

 [todo: automate this with Python / CloudFormation & merge into #4.2.1]

-3. Configure AWS CLI with the access keys obtained from #4.2.1
+4.2.3.
+Configure AWS CLI with the access keys obtained from #4.2.1

 ```
 $ aws configure
 ```
 Follow the prompts to configure AWS Access Key ID and the Secret Access Key.

-4. Clone the remote repository into local machine;
+4.2.4.
+Clone the remote repository into local machine;

 git clone https://github.com/onur-zengin/aws-ec2-linux-docker.git
 cd aws-ec2-linux-docker/

-5. Initialize the working directory and install required providers;
+4.2.5.
+Initialize the working directory and install required providers;
 ```
 terraform init --upgrade
 ```

-6. Create an execution plan and save to ...
+4.2.6.
+Create an execution plan and save to ...
 ```
-terraform plan --...
+terraform plan -var="backend=S3_BUCKET_NAME" -out="tfplan"
 ```

-7. Apply the planned configuration;
+4.2.7.
+Apply the planned configuration;
 ```
-terraform apply --...
+terraform apply "tfplan"
 ```

 #### 4.3.
 DEMO SETUP

 node_exporter binary to be installed on the target hosts

 #### 4.4.
 DASHBOARD SETUP

 ## 5. LOCAL INSTALLATION (MacOS)